iKenndac/new-blog/content/posts/2019-02-03-nanoc-on-ipad.md

 *I kind of want a mouse…*
 {:.center}

 *Phew!* This was a bit of a slog, but the outcome is pretty great.
 With everything connected together, I can work on my iPad and get a full-fat preview of my blog as I write.
 No "real" computer required (except the one running the CI server and the other one running the HTTP server)!

+It's not perfect, of course.
+Like many "I can do real work on my iPad!" workflows, it's a pile of hacks — but I'm at least part of that club, now!

+The real downside to this is the latency between pushing a change and it showing up online.
+This is mostly caused by my setup, though:

+- My CI server isn't on a public-facing IP, which means GitHub webhooks can't reach it.
+This means that the server has to poll for changes, adding quite a lot of time until the build actually starts.

+- It takes the CI server towards a minute to build my blog and deploy it to the HTTP server.
+The vast majority this time is taken with processing all the photos and videos that have accumulated here over the years — splitting that out to a separate repository will significantly reduce the amount of time it takes.

+All in all, though, I'm really happy with the outcome of this experiment.
+Real computers can suck it!

 ### Apps Used To Write This Blog Post

 I was pretty successful in writing this post on my iPad.
 I used the following apps:

 - [Working Copy](https://workingcopyapp.com) for text editing and `git` work.

+- [Prompt](https://panic.com/prompt/) for SSHing into my HTTP server to tweak some configuration.

 - [Cascable](https://cascable.se) for copying photos from my camera and light editing.